 Three members shall constitute the quorum for the meetings of the Committee.
+At least two-thirds of the members attending the meeting of the ACB shall be Independent Directors.

 5.4.
 Frequency of Meetings

 The audit committee shall meet at least four times in a year and not more than one hundred and twenty days shall elapse between two meetings.